 Reflexive Structures

-Some verbs appear with reflexive pronouns, but this does not make them intransitive.
+Some verbs appear with reflexive pronouns, but the presence of a reflexive pronoun does not make a verb intransitive.

 In this sentence, hurt is a transitive verb, and himself functions as the direct object.
 Reflexive pronouns are still objects in sentence structure.